 - Angels in Kelley Armstrong's The Otherworld use their Sword of Judgment to send souls of bad guys off to where they need to go.
 The Swords can only be used on evil people though.

 - Shows up briefly in Patricia Briggs' Masques.
 Aralorn is injured by a soul-eating blade.
 In a possibly related event, it later turns out that her own sword eats magic, although somehow she never knew this.

-- In Malazan Book of the Fallen, you have Anomander's Dragnipur, which holds the souls of those its slain within an alternate dimension where they spend the remainder of their existence towing the Gate of Darkness and the large cart it's situated in in an effort to keep it out of the hands of the forces of Chaos.
+- In the Malazan Book of the Fallen, there's Anomander Rake's BFS Dragnipur, which holds the souls of those it has slain within an alternate dimension where they spend the remainder of their existence towing the Gate of Darkness and the large wagon it's situated in in an effort to keep it out of reach of the forces of Chaos.

-- Gil's All Fright Diner by A. Lee Martinez features one of these, which can be used to kill ghosts.
+- Gil's All Fright Diner features one of these, which can be used to kill ghosts.
 A ghost who gets sliced by one can actually feel part of their soul evaporating.

 - Force Weapons in Warhammer 40,000 are weapons that channel the user's psychic power through them, allowing them to sever the victim's soul from their body.
 Eldar Direswords and Daemon's Soul Devourer ability have the same effect, although the rules are a bit different (the Force Weapon requires the user to take a psychic test to attempt to use the ability, while Diresword and Soul Devourer require the victim to take a leadership test to resist having their soul severed).

 - Daemon Swords from the same universe.
 Weapons in the form of blades that act as prisons for the essences of raging daemons, as well as being powerful artifacts of Chaos.
 They don't really cut your soul, so much as they devour them.

 - The Nine Lives Stealer sword can drain the life force/soul from the creature hit.